 His family, in particular an aunt and uncle who were opera singers, encouraged his interest.
 At this early age, of course, their advice about how to study was opposed.

 Denver’s School of the Arts began a guitar program just in time for Alex.
 During his studies there, he realized that his aunt and uncle actually knew what they were talking about!
 By his sophomore year Alex knew he would want to be a professional musician.

 Alex went on to the University of Colorado at Boulder, earning a Bachelor of Music, specializing in jazz guitar.
 He studied in college with Dave Corbus.
 In high school he studied with Sean McGowan.
 He has worked with Jonathan Kreisburg, Dale Bruning, Art Lande.
 In CCJA, he had the good fortune to learn from Mark Simon, Eric Gunnison, and Ken Walker.
 Heck, no wonder he’s become someone we’re all talking about here in Denver.

-Currently, he is actively playing with the Gonzalo Teppa Quintet, Free Bear, Joe Smith and the Spicy Pickles and with Gabriel Mervine weekly at Spangalang.
+Currently, he is actively playing with the Gonzalo Teppa Quintet, Free Bear, Joe Smith and the Spicy Pickles and with Gabriel Mervine weekly at Spangalang until Covid brought that gig to a screeching halt.
 He is an active composer and is leading his own band which blends the tradition and the current trends in jazz.
 He has played all over the country and at festivals like the Five Points Jazz Festival, Telluride Jazz Festival, Boulder Jazz and Arts Festival and many more.
-In April, his first CD under his own name will be released.
+In April, 2020, his first CD under his own name was released.
 The album consists of all original music.
 Alex teaches privately, with CCJA, Denver School of the Arts as well as Kent Denver’s summer classes.